sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 Note that `hasLengthLessThanOrEqual()` and `hasNoSpaces()` functions only check the condition if the value is present, which would allow us to make optional fields.
 Also, note that the `hasLengthLessThanOrEqual()` function is customizable: we need to pass the maximum length: `hasLengthLessThanOrEqual(80)`.

-Now we can define our validation table.
+Now, we can define our validation table.
 There are two ways of doing this:

 - using an object where keys represent form fields;
 - using an array.